Cristian-Castillo/BananaResturant-Mobile-App/README.md

 - How to effectively use Ternary conditionals(truthy values)

 - How to desctruture props in child components

--The ability to render images on screen, and how to style the defaulted collapsed images accordingly -Flatlist - which basically is an interface for rendinger basic, flat lists, and supports cross-platform
+- The ability to render images on screen, and how to style the defaulted collapsed images accordingly

-    features, horizontal mode, configurable view callbacks, header support, footer support, scroll's loading, and etc.
+- Flatlist - which basically is an interface for rendinger basic, flat lists, and supports cross-platform features, horizontal mode, configurable view callbacks, header support, footer support, scroll's loading, and etc.

--keyExtractor - enabling the developer to look at every item inside the requested object.
-Essentially telling the
+- keyExtractor - enabling the developer to look at every item inside the requested object.
+Essentially telling the list to use id's for the react keys instead of the default key properties.
+Also note strings 'must be unique'

-    list to use id's for the react keys instead of the default key properties.
-Also note strings 'must be unique' -renderItem - almost like keyExtractor but slightly different in which it takes an item from data and renders it into the list
+- renderItem - almost like keyExtractor but slightly different in which it takes an item from data and renders it into the list
--Navigation and route configuration
+- Navigation and route configuration

--Navigating from a child components
+- Navigating from a child components

--TouchableOpacity - A primitive element which fades out any child elements.
-Also upon click a user will definitely
+- TouchableOpacity - A primitive element which fades out any child elements.
+Also upon click a user will definitely know that they have touched the mobile screen

-    know that they have touched the mobile screen -library of with Navigation navigation.navigate('pathFoo.js') implementation allowing navigation amongst components
+- library of with Navigation navigation.navigate('pathFoo.js') implementation allowing navigation amongst components